Gabon - Tips

 Branches: Executive--president (head of state); prime minister (head

-government) and appointed Council of
+of government) and appointed Council of

 Ministers.
 Legislative--bicameral